 - However, we are open to constructive feedback.
 We don’t have all the answers and we recognise that this is not necessarily the perfect solution, so we are open to ideas and suggestions on how we can improve in the future.

-Advanced and Intermediate Subcategories
+A and B Subcategories

 One thing we’re not giving up in this updated format is our commitment to equal prizes.
 Prizes for the Thunder and Lightning categories will be the same, and will be provided by our generous sponsors.